RyanButterick/cfa-dashboard/README.md

 ## Estimated API Costs

-A single full refresh (all three feeds) typically costs $0.01-0.03 with Haiku, or $0.05-0.15 with Sonnet.
-Monthly costs for daily use would be approximately $0.50-1.00 with Haiku.
+A single full refresh (all three feeds) typically costs $0.10-0.20 with Haiku, or $0.40-0.80 with Sonnet.
+Monthly costs for daily use would be approximately $6-12.00 with Haiku - assuming 2 refreshes a day.
+We are working on ways to reduce this further.

 ## Tech Stack